 This can be quite frustrating for a landlord where it is clear the tenant has no intention of complying with the lease and the landlord simply wants to bring the matter to an end and get on with re-leasing the premises.

-However, as partner Kristy Dorney and associate Siobhan Luck explain, there are many circumstances where the landlord can do just that, without having to first serve a notice to remedy breach.
+However, as partner Kristy Dorney explains, there are many circumstances where the landlord can do just that, without having to first serve a notice to remedy breach.

 Where a landlord elects to terminate for a breach of the lease it is known as 'forfeiture' of the lease.
 The breach gives the landlord the right to elect to forfeit the lease.
 The statutory obligation to serve a notice to remedy before terminating only arises where the landlord elects to forfeit the lease for breach of a term of the lease.
 The same legislation allows for the tenant to apply for relief against this forfeiture in certain circumstances which may reverse the landlord's decision to forfeit and see the tenant back in the premises.